Internet-of-People/iop-profile-server/docs/ARCH-PS-Fundamentals.md

 and the further text is related to this implementation only and it may not be accurate for other implementations of IoP Profile Server.

-## IoP Server Library
+## IoP SDK for .NET Core

-Profile server depends on [IoP Server Library](https://github.com/Fermat-ORG/iop-server-library), which is a set of reusable modules that can be used to create IoP network servers as well as clients that connect to them.
-The following are some examples of what IoP Server Library offers to profile server:
+Profile server depends on [IoP SDK for .NET Core](https://github.com/Fermat-ORG/iop-sdk-netcore), which is a set of reusable modules that can be used to create IoP network servers as well as clients that connect to them.
+The following are some examples of what IoP SDK for .NET Core offers to profile server:

 ### Cryptography